chinamike65/hugo-tuolesi/content/book3/book3en.md

 Subduing all beings.

+---

 Father and son here means master and apprentice.

 In Tibetan Buddhism, father and son are often used to refer to Mahasiddha and his disciples, or teachers and apprentices who have a good relationship, such as Atisha and his son, which refer to Atisha and Zhongdunpa - master and disciple.

 121

-This sutra says that Buddhas and Bodhisattvas often show signs that sentient beings can accept to save sentient beings.
+This sutra says that Buddhas and Bodhisattvas often show signs that sentient beings can accept in order to save them.

-The sentence-by-sentence translation is: In order to save sentient beings, Buddhas and Bodhisattvas sometimes appear in the form of Brahma Kings and Dishatians; when saving sentient beings in the demonic way, they will appear as Demon Kings; when Buddhas and Bodhisattvas benefit sentient beings in the world, it is difficult for us ordinary people to measure their words and deeds.
+The sentence-by-sentence translation is: In order to save sentient beings, Buddhas and Bodhisattvas sometimes appear in the form of Brahma Kings and Dishatians; when saving demons, they will appear as Demon Kings; when Buddhas and Bodhisattvas benefit sentient beings in the world, it is difficult for us ordinary people to measure their words and deeds.

-When they appear female, they behave the same as women; sometimes they also appear in the animal realm; Buddhas and Bodhisattvas have already cut off greed, hatred, and delusion, but in order to let all beings accept them, they will show greed without greed; If there is no ignorance, there will be the appearance of ignorance; if there is no madness, there will be the appearance of madness; if the eye of the Dharma is like a torch, there will be the appearance of blindness, and so on.
+When they appear female, they behave the same as women; sometimes they also appear in the animal realm; Buddhas and Bodhisattvas have already cut off greed, hatred, and delusion, but in order to allow all beings to accept them, they will show greed without greed; If there is no ignorance, there will be the appearance of ignorance; if there is no madness, there will be the appearance of madness; if the eye of the Dharma is like a torch, there will be the appearance of blindness, and so on.

-The purpose of showing various faults is to correspond to the faculties of sentient beings, so as to help sentient beings to believe and accept them, and to accept and subdue them.
+The purpose of showing various faults is to correspond to the faculties of sentient beings, so as to help sentient beings believe and accept them and pacify them.

-Ordinary people can only accept mortal appearance, that is to say, only the delusion of mortal appearance.
+Ordinary people can only accept a mortal appearance, that is to say, the illusion of mortal appearance.

-Therefore, Buddhas and Bodhisattvas transform into ordinary people, and teachers are Buddhas and Bodhisattvas who transform into ordinary people to benefit sentient beings.
+Therefore, Buddhas and Bodhisattvas transform into ordinary people, and gurus are Buddhas and Bodhisattvas who transform into ordinary people to benefit sentient beings.

 The degree of responsiveness is incredible.
-Among the sentient beings of the same race and the same kind, because of different conditions such as ability, wisdom, and blessings, different psychological cognitions will be generated, and finally different root tools will be formed.
+Among the sentient beings of the same species and the same kind, due to different conditions such as ability, wisdom, and blessings, different psychological cognitions will be generated, and finally different root tools will be used.

 122

 Responsive transformation means that Buddhas and Bodhisattvas transform all sentient beings into corresponding appearances according to the different root tools of sentient beings.

 All living beings have different faculties and different understandings.
-They will accept different teachings and choose different religions and sects.
+They accept different teachings and choose different religions and sects.

-Buddhas and Bodhisattvas manifest according to the foundation of sentient beings, and whatever kind of foundation the sentient beings have, Buddhas and Bodhisattvas turn into that kind of master.
+Buddhas and Bodhisattvas manifest according to the foundation of sentient beings, and whatever kind of foundation the sentient beings have, Buddhas and Bodhisattvas turn into that kind of teacher.

-Buddhas and Bodhisattvas have transformed themselves into gods of outsiders in order to save sentient beings from outsiders.
+Buddhas and Bodhisattvas have transformed themselves into gods of other religions in order to save sentient beings from those other religions.

-Among the precepts of tantra, there is a precept that one should not slander the gods and patriarchs who are heretical.
+Among the precepts of tantra, there is a precept that one should not slander the gods and patriarchs of other religions.

-There are many kinds of heretics, and it can be said that most of the leaders and gods of heretics are incarnations of Buddhas and Bodhisattvas.
+There are many kinds of religion, and it can be said that most of the leaders and gods of those other religions are incarnations of Buddhas and Bodhisattvas.

-For example, in Hinduism, there are two Mahayana kings, one is the real one, and the other is the embodiment of Buddha and Bodhisattva; the same is true of Brahma, the Catholic Virgin Mary is the incarnation of Guanyin Bodhisattva.
+For example, in Hinduism, there are two Mahayana kings, one is the real one, and the other is the embodiment of Buddha and Bodhisattva; the same is true of Brahma.

+The Virgin Mary of the Catholic Church was an incarnation of Guanyin Bodhisattva.

 These are the incarnations of Buddhas and Bodhisattvas, especially Avalokitesvara.